Other Australian Government Agencies

 The Office of the Commonwealth Ombudsman considers and investigates complaints from people who believe they have been treated unfairly or unreasonably by an Australian Government department or agency.
 Following the investigation of complaints it makes recommendations to bring about significant improvements in the quality of government administration.

-Senate Procedural Order of Continuing Effect No 12 Indexed lists of departmental and agency files requires that every six months each Australian Government department and agency should place on its website an indexed list of all files relating to policy advice, development of legislation and other matters of public administration.
+The Senate is one of two houses of the Australian Federal Parliament and consists of Senators from each of the six states and the mainland territories.
+It shares the power to make laws with the House of Representatives.
+Every six months each Australian Government department and agency should place on its website an indexed list of all files relating to policy advice, development of legislation and other matters of public administration.
 These lists are commonly referred to as the 'Harradine reports'.